James Small (rugby union): Death

 Small died in hospital on Wednesday morning on 10 July 2019, at the age of 50, after suffering a heart attack while having drinks at The Harem, a strip club in Johannesburg.
 Club co-owner, Jerome Saffi, confirmed that Small had collapsed while having drinks at the bar.
-An autopsy revealed the cause of death as ischeamic heart disease, and the police investigation into the circumstances surrounding his death revealed no suspicious circumstances.
+An autopsy revealed the cause of death as ischemic heart disease, and the police investigation into the circumstances surrounding his death revealed no suspicious circumstances.

 Small's memorial was held at the Wanderers Rugby Field, and was open to all mourners.
 Former Springboks who attended included James Dalton, Kobus Wiese, Pierre Spies, Rudolf Straeuli, John Smit and Stefan Terblanche.
 Current Springbok captain Siya Kolisi was also there, as was Small's former partner, Christina Storm.

 Small was survived by his son (9) and daughter (15), his sister and his mother.
 The South African Rugby Legends Association established a fundraising initiative in aid of James Small's family.